radiac/docker0s/README.rst

 ``App``:
   A project with a docker-compose ready for use in production.

-  Arguments:
+  Attributes:

   ``path``
-    Path to the app.
+    Path to the app - a directory or repository containing the docker compose file and any other assets docker0s will require.
 Any ``app://`` paths elsewhere in the app definition will use this as the base path.

   ``extends``
     Path to a base docker0s manifest for this app.